krathjen/studiolibrary/README.md

 Most of the changes in version 2 are to help with maintaining the project.
 There have been many API changes, so the major version was changed.

-* Docking in Maya is not supported yet
 * Items created before version 1.5.x (mid-2014) are no longer supported
 * Creating and switching between libraries from the UI is no longer supported